-The FMO/AFMO and Park Forester are responsible for the implementation of the mechanical treatment program.
-They work closely with the park fuels technician to make sure a COR and project inspector is assigned and available throughout the project if contracted.
+The FMO/AFMO and Park Natural and Cultural Resource Division are responsible for the implementation of the mechanical treatment program.
+They work closely together to make sure a COR and project inspector are assigned and available throughout the project if contracted.